BY PASTOR T. O. BANSO

 It is often said that procrastination is the assassin of opportunity.
 Some would say that procrastination is the thief of time.
 But procrastination is not only the assassin of opportunity or the thief of time but the assassin and thief of destiny.

-Procrastination is the reason some people are not able to make progress in life or fulfil their destiny.
+Procrastination is the reason some people are not able to make progress in life or fulfil their destinies.
 They have a negative habit of putting till a later date what they are supposed to do.
 This could be because they are looking forward to a perfect time which would never come.
 If you wait for a perfect time, you may wait till eternity.

 Once the Holy Spirit is telling you to do something, do it even if, physically speaking, it appears the time is not right.
 The time in the future may even be ‘more inconvenient.’
 Don’t hide under tomorrow; every tomorrow becomes today.
 “Procrastination is the grave in which opportunity is buried” (Anonymous).